Year 7 Catch Up

 The Government has allocated funding to schools to support pupils who do not attain the Expected Standard in Mathematics at the end of their primary schooling.
 This academic year the funding of £8,989 at Folkestone Academy will be used to:

-- Continue to fund a numeracy and mathematics intervention teacher to work closely on an individual and small group basis with pupils who have not attained the Expected Standard in Mathematics.
-This will take place 6 times a week, ensuring that Year 7 students from both bands have required support.
+Continue to fund a numeracy and mathematics intervention teacher to work closely on an individual and small group basis with pupils who have not attained the Expected Standard in Mathematics.
+This will take place 6 times a week, ensuring that Year 7 pupils from both bands have required support.

-- Intervention sessions are designed to improve understanding of our mastery curriculum, and run alongside main lessons, so that students are supported directly with the subject matter being learned in class.
+Intervention sessions are designed to improve understanding of our mastery curriculum, and run alongside main lessons, so that pupils are supported directly with the subject matter being learned in class.

-- The teacher also supports particular students in lessons in one of our sets which has greater SEN(D) and EAL requirements.
+The teacher also supports particular pupils in lessons in one of our sets which has greater SEND and EAL requirements.

 Year 7 Numeracy Catch Up Funding 2018/2019